benitageorge17/ai-voice/README.md

  hindi_female_voice8 - "Divya speaks with a higher pitch in a clear, close environment with a very clear audio."

  hindi_male_voice1 - "Rohit speaks clearly and confidently with very clear audio."

+ hindi_male_voice2 - "Aman speaks with a firm, steady tone and continuous delivery with very clear audio."